Dr. Matteo Ceriotti

 Encrypting Data to Pervasive Contexts.
 Proceedings of the 2017 IEEE International Conference on Pervasive Computing and Communications (PerCom), Mar 13 - Mar 17, 2017, Kona, Big Island, HI, USA.
 March 2017.

 If You Can't Take The Heat: Temperature Effects On Low-Power Wireless Networks And How To Mitigate Them.
-Proceedings of the 12th European Conference on Wireless Sensor Networks (EWSN 2015), Porto, Portugal.
+Wireless Sensor Networks.
+Lecture Notes in Computer Science, vol. 8965.
+Presented at the 12th European Conference on Wireless Sensor Networks (EWSN '15), Feb 9 - Feb 11, 2015, Porto, Portugal.
 February 2015.

 HotBox: Testing Temperature Effects in Sensor Networks.
 Department of Computer Science, RWTH Aachen.
 December 2014.

 CA-Fi: Ubiquitous Mobile Wireless Networking without 802.11 Overhead and Restrictions.
-15th IEEE International Symposium on a World of Wireless Mobile and Multimedia Networks (WoWMoM'14), Jun 19 - Jun 19, 2014, Sydney, Australia.
+Proceedings of the 15th IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks 2014.
+Presented at the 15th IEEE International Symposium on A World of Wireless, Mobile and Multimedia Networks (WoWMoM '14), Jun 19, 2014, Sydney, Australia.
 June 2014.

 Pervasive Content-centric Wireless Networking.
-15th IEEE International Symposium on a World of Wireless Mobile and Multimedia Networks (WoWMoM'14), Jun 19 - Jun 19, 2014, Sydney, Australia.
+Proceedings of the 15th IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks.
+Presented at the 15th International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM '14), Jun 19, 2014, Sydney, Australia.
 June 2014.

 Bit Error Distribution and Mutation Patterns of Corrupted Packets in Low-Power Wireless Networks.
 Proceedings of the 8th ACM International Workshop on Wireless Network Testbeds, Experimental Evaluation and Characterization (WiNTECH 2013), Miami, FL, United States.
 September 2013.